zihengcat/e-book-collections/README.md

 # E-Book Collections

-Some *e-books* I have read and recommend.
+Some *e-books* I have read and recommended.

 ## Computer Science